EMR data archival projects

 Considerations for the archive project

-When considering the archival solution, it is important to identify the needs of the practice and ensure the archive process will accomplish them.
+When considering the archival solution, it is important to identify the needs of the practice.
 Examples of these needs might be:

 - Providing copies of medical records to patients and their representatives